vectra-ai-research/derf/docs/attack-techniques/aws/ec2-share-ebs-snapshot.md

 ## Detection Artifacts

-Identify when a CloudTrail trail is deleted, through CloudTrail's <code>ModifySnapshotAttribute</code> event vent specifically when the requestParameters.createVolumePermission contains an "add" object" and the key add.items[].userId is an external AWS Account.
+Identify when a CloudTrail trail is deleted, through CloudTrail's <code>ModifySnapshotAttribute</code> event, specifically when the requestParameters.createVolumePermission contains an "add" object" and the key add.items[].userId is an external AWS Account.

 ![](../images/../../images/ec2-share-ebs-snapshot.png)